 Pampered in Paris

 While Paris is generally considered a destination for lovers, a European holiday would feel odd without visiting the City of Lights.
 Besides, popular Parisian landmarks such as the Eiffel Tower and the Louvre Museum are not just for couples.
-Upwardly mobile families with children will definitely enjoy traversing the fashionable streets of Paris while admiring its architecture, savouring its cuisine and reliving its rich history.
+Upwardly mobile families with children will definitely enjoy traversing the fashionable streets and shopping in Paris while admiring its architecture, savouring its cuisine and reliving its rich history.
 It is also possible to visit Paris on a budget, with lots of free museums and parks to explore.

 A number of experts are now saying that travelling with your family overseas is a great reinforcement to your children’s education.
 There are countless parents who have shared anecdotes on how travelling improved their children’s academic performance and social skills.
 These stories are backed by cognitive development studies.